OpenNewsLabs/field-guide-security-training-newsroom/drafts/MOVED_mobile_app_security.md

 Mobile app security settings
 ============================

-**Overview:** This is the first short training module in a series of three trainings dedicated to securing your mobile device.
+## Overview FIX This is the first short training module in a series of
+three trainings dedicated to securing your mobile device.
 In this module, participants will learn how to review the security settings on their mobile devices (for iPhone and Android users).
 In later trainings,